- Has closed hundreds of real estate development transactions combining private financing with various state and federal funding sources.

 Nashville, TN Office

-Hannah K. V. Cassidy is the Managing Member of Reno & Cavanaugh and the firm's Nashville office.
-In her role as managing member, Hannah leads the firm's management committee in strategic planning and firm administration and also facilitates practice development among attorneys and staff across offices.
+Hannah K. V. Cassidy is a Member of Reno & Cavanaugh and manages the firm's Nashville office.
 Hannah’s practice focuses on real estate development, with particular emphasis on public-private partnerships and projects combining private financing with various state and federal funding sources, such as tax credits, bonds, tax-increment financing, payment in lieu of taxes (PILOT) arrangements, AHP loans, federally-insured loans, and grants.

-Hannah has been listed in The Best Lawyers in America ® for Real Estate Law from 2010 to 2017, and has been elected to Mid-South Super Lawyers a number of times, most recently in 2017.
+Hannah has been listed in The Best Lawyers in America® for Real Estate Law from 2010 to 2022, and has been elected to Mid-South Super Laywers® a number of times, most recently in 2018.

 - Speaker, Gap Financing in 2011, National Housing and Rehabilitation Association 2011 Annual Meeting, February 2011